Determining the output

 - How do you want your audience to interact/engage with your story?
 Will it be a stand-alone graphic or integrated somehow in a publication or website?

 - Do you want your output to be a static map, or something more dynamic and interactive hosted on the web?
+In other words, do you already know your target publication medium?

-- It can be helpful in this stage to gather some examples that approximate your desired output.
-From where do you draw inspiration?
+- From where do you draw inspiration?
+It can be helpful in this stage to gather some examples that approximate your desired output.